adoble/adr-j/doc/usage/Writing_Templates.md

 ```
 The reasons the above is **not** valid are:
 * No link.id field
-* Fields are on seperate lines.
+* Fields are on separate lines.

 ## ADR-J fields